AmirZablo/sfmEvac_imit/README.md

 "salida.txt" contains the parameters of the simulation, the evacuation time of each pedestrian and the total evacuation time

-"dens_exit.txt" contains the density of pedestrians in the semicirce of radius r_dens arround the center of the exit, at each timestep
+"dens_exit.txt" contains the density of pedestrians and their mean velocity inside the semicirce of radius r_dens arround the center of the exit, at each timestep
 ### Params file
 frameSaveRate -> frame saving frequency